adityaSomak/academic-kickstart/content/students/_index.md

 </li> -->

 <li>
-<span style="font-weight: bold"> How do I apply or contact you? </span><br/>
+<span style="font-weight: bold"> How do I contact you? </span><br/>
-If you are interested, please send an inquiry to <a href="mailto:saditya1@asu.edu">my email</a>.
-Kindly mention which program at IIT KGP you are enrolled in.
+If you are a IIT KGP student, please send an inquiry to <a href="mailto:saditya1@asu.edu">my email</a>.
+Kindly mention which program you are enrolled in.
 If you are not a KGP student, kindly visit the IIT Kharagpur website to see how to enroll in the Ph.D or Masters program.

 <!-- <br/>
 Ph.D.
 Positions:   For details about PhD application procedure, please visit <a href="http://www.iitkgp.ac.in/phd">HERE</a>. <br/>